12 Facts About Netflix, Recommended For You

 Netflix has become the world’s intravenous line for filmed entertainment.
 And like any media empire, it has a few stories of its own to tell.
-Take a look at some lesser-known, non-buffering facts.
+Take a look at some lesser-known, non-buffering facts about the streaming giant.

-1. Early Subscribers Got a Lot of Chinese Pornography.
+1. Early Netflix subscribers got a lot of Chinese pornography.

 Choosing a name for the company was a drawn-out process.
-Directpix.com, Replay.com, and others were considered; so was Luna.com, which was the name of Randolph’s dog.
+Directpix.com, Replay.com, and other names were considered; so was Luna.com, which was the name of Randolph’s dog.
 When the company was being incorporated, he named it Kibble.com until they could decide on something permanent.

-Because so much of Netflix’s high-profile content can be “binged” upon in a single weekend, the company commissioned cultural anthropologist Grant McCracken to examine how spoilers affect a person’s viewing habits.
+Because so much of Netflix’s high-profile content can be “binged” in a single weekend, the company commissioned cultural anthropologist Grant McCracken to examine how spoilers affect a person’s viewing habits.
 McCracken identified classifications of spoiler-prone people by whether they ruin a plot twist intentionally or hold it over others.
 (Some people are “Coded Spoilers,” too self-aware to let anything slip.
 These people are your friends.)
-The company also launched a site where visitors can rate whether a listed spoiler is “too soon” or “old news.”
-Ghostbusters is considered easily-spoiled; season one of Bates Motel, not so much.
+His verdict?
+Some people enjoy the power they get from having knowledge of spoilers.
+But if a show is good enough, knowing about key scenes won't dissuade viewers from watching.

 Netflix spends more than $150 million on improving their recommendation system every year, trying to arrange selections based on what they think you might like.
 That kind of personalized menu is necessary: The company estimates that users spend only two minutes browsing for a title before choosing one or opting for another diversion entirely.

 You can stop trying to impress Netflix with the streaming version of keeping Ulysses on your coffee table.
-In a 2013 Wired.com interview, Vice-President of Product Innovation Carlos Gomez-Uribe noted that viewers often report viewing documentaries or esoteric foreign movies.
+In a 2013 WIRED interview, Carlos Gomez-Uribe—the company's vice president of product innovation from 2010 to 2016—noted that viewers often report viewing documentaries or esoteric foreign movies.
 “But in practice,” he said, “that doesn’t happen very much.”

 In order to test frame rates and how their streaming service handles different kinds of content, Netflix produced 11 minutes of test footage in 2011 that can be viewed by typing “example show” in their search engine.
 Cut together (as seen above), the shorts become a very strange, very abstract art film, with an unidentified man juggling and reciting Shakespeare.
 (But not, sadly, juggling while reciting Shakespeare.)

 No, not that kind of secret menu.
 Pressing Shift + Alt + a left mouse click brings up a troubleshooting menu that allows you to adjust the bit rate of a stream so it doesn’t buffer.
 (On a Mac, it's Shift + Option + click.)
-The picture quality won’t be as good, but it’s better than a pixilated Don Draper.
+The picture quality won’t be as good, but it’s better than a pixelated Demogorgon.